Advertisement

 Although the majority of breast cancer patients have no family history of the disease, genetics do play a role in some cancers.
 “There is a small percentage that actually can be familial,” Guaqueta says.
 “That’s why it’s important to find out if there is a family history of cancer, specifically breast cancer and ovarian cancer.”

 If you haven’t done so already, bring this information to your oncologist’s attention.
-That way, Guaqueta says, the doctor can assess whether or not there is a possible genetic predisposition behind it.
+That way, Guaqueta says, the doctor can assess whether there is a possible genetic predisposition behind it.
 This is important information to have, especially if you have children.
 “Most likely your daughter will start screening mammograms much earlier than the general population,” she says.

 Get a second opinion